shallowsmith/repo-watcher/README.md

 2. Common: The `common` role prepares the build enviornment, cloning the repository and ensuring directories exist.

-3. Role Based Build: Depending on the target software, the appropriate role is invoked to build the software.
+3. Role-Based Build: Depending on the target software, the appropriate role is invoked to build the software.

 4. Packaging: The `package-builder` role packages the built binary into a `.deb` package with:
     - `DEBIAN/control` file with dependency information